cameronhunter/alexa-annotations/README.md

   @Intent('AMAZON.HelpIntent')
   help() {
-    return Response.say('I repeat whatever you say to me!');
+    return Response.ask('I repeat whatever you say to me!
+What would you like me to repeat?');
   }

   @Intent('AMAZON.CancelIntent', 'AMAZON.StopIntent')